- Find a Trail

 - Get Involved

 Bald Eagle Valley Trail, formerly known as the Clinton County Rail Trail, offers a pleasant crushed-stone pathway along scenic Bald Eagle Creek and the West Branch Susquehanna River.
 As you pedal or walk along this former railroad bed, look up in the trees for the bald eagles which like to nest in the area.

-Anticipated to be complete in 2020, the trail will connect the communities of Lock Haven, Castanea, McElhattan and Avis.
-It will also provide a link to the popular 62-mile Pine Creek Rail Trail at its Jersey Shore Trailhead in neighboring Lycoming County.
+The next and fifth phase will continue the trail northeast through Clinton County and will provide a link to the popular 62-mile Pine Creek Rail Trail at its Jersey Shore Trailhead in neighboring Lycoming County.
 Phase 6 will connect Castanea and the city of Lock Haven.

-For the western segment, a trailhead with a parking lot and restrooms is located at the Castanea Train Station (201 Logan Ave.).
-For the eastern segment in McElhattan, you'll find a parking lot at either end of the trail.
+For the western segment, a trailhead with a parking lot and restrooms is located at the Castanea Train Station (201 Logan Ave, Lock Haven).
+For the eastern segment in McElhattan, you'll find a parking lot at both ends of the trail.
 Visit the TrailLink map for detailed directions.

 (a non-profit) and we need your support!